 A brief guide to public involvement in funding applications

-Talk to us as early as possible and we will support you to involve members of the public in designing and planning your research.
+Talk to the RDS as early as possible and we will support you to involve members of the public in designing and planning your research.

 about other support on offer such as: